Debasmita-isi/zeroplusplus/README.md

    ```
 3. **Install the required dependencies**:

-   Make sure to install the listed software and solvers according to their documentation.
+   Ensure that you install the listed software and solvers according to their respective documentation.
 In this context, one can follow the following two methods.

 ### Method 1